Rafu7s/XTM/README.md

 * Example test scenario with steps

->The file *xlx is attached in the folder TASK 1  (can be opened via MS Excel)
+>The file *xlx is attached in the folder TASK 1  (can be opened via MS Excel) *In case of an opening error, use the download button in the file folder.

 # Task 2&3